 Beyond direct content blocking, the Great Firewall causes a number of other issues.
-Many organizations find that when Content Delivery Networks (CDN) stream video to China from outside the mainland, the speed and quality are variable, low, and inconsistent.
+Many broadcasters find that even when content delivery networks (CDN) stream video to China from outside the mainland, the speed and quality are low and inconsistent.

 CDN’s are meant to reduce loading and buffering by caching content at the server closest to the viewer.
 This ensures that, wherever viewers are in the world, they have videos delivered from a server near them.
 This is dependent on “points of presence” (POPs) near the viewer.

 For a Chinese viewer, content is often streamed from as far away as Seattle.
 This leads to significant speed and latency problems.